 Making the best of things

-The company said that a drop in automobile production volumes due to Covid-19 closures and chip shortages would continue to affect the company in the next two quarters this financial year, although, according to Chen, the last quarter would represent a low point.
+The company said that automobile production bottlenecks due to Covid-19 closures and chip shortages would continue to affect the company, but improvement is on the way heading into Q4.

 BlackBerry stock forecast and recommendations

-With that said, the BlackBerry stock predictions are still not full of joy.
-The BlackBerry stock forecast for 2021 and 2022 could be interesting, depending on how people and the markets respond to the company’s actions.
+The BlackBerry stock predictions are still not full of joy.
+The BB stock forecast for 2022 could be interesting, depending on how people and the markets respond to the company’s actions.

-The overall picture for the Blackberry stock prediction for 2021 and 2022 is a gloomy one, though.
-Out of seven analysts surveyed by CNN Money, the median forecast for the next 12 months was $8.50, a drop of 11.1% from where the BlackBerry stock price stood before the quarterly results came out.
+Out of nine analysts surveyed by CNN Money, the median forecast for the next 12 months is $9, a slight increase of 0.6% from where the BlackBerry stock price stood before the latest quarterly results were published.

-There was at least one much gloomier prediction, with a forecast of $4.50 a share, representing a loss of 52.9%.
+There was at least one much gloomier prediction, with a forecast of $4.50 a share, representing a loss of almost 50%.
 There was still some room for optimism, though, with the highest BlackBerry stock forecast of $20 representing a more than doubling of the current price.

 In terms of recommendations, the suggestions did not look too good for BlackBerry.
-Out of nine analysts surveyed by CNN, five recommended selling BlackBerry stock, one said the company would underperform expectations, two said to hold BlackBerry and just one recommended buying.
+Out of 11 analysts surveyed by CNN, five recommended selling BlackBerry stock, two said the company would underperform expectations, three said to hold BlackBerry and just one recommended buying.

 You can trade BlackBerry shares today in tokenised assets at Currency.com.
 Tokenised assets are crypto derivatives whose value is linked to the value of a particular asset.